Moving Out: Your Financial Checklist

 Groceries

-Buying groceries to fill the pantry and fridge is often something people leave until the last minute or forget about entirely.
+People often leave buying groceries to fill the pantry and fridge until the last minute or forget about it entirely.
 But settling into your new place after a hard day of moving and not having any substantial food around could be a recipe for disaster, so make sure to find some time to pick up a couple of things from the shops.

 Parking permit